barrasso/cisco-sparkbot-tutorial/README.md

 *show communicating with spark bot after saving IDE code*

+Here is another tutorial with more code examples from Gupshup on how to [build & deploy your bot on Cisco Spark](https://www.gupshup.io/developer/docs/bot-platform/guide/build-deploy-bot-on-cisco-spark)

+#### Coding Your Bot Locally

+##### Connecting to Local Postgres DB

 ...

-Here is another tutorial with more code examples from Gupshup on how to [build & deploy your bot on Cisco Spark](https://www.gupshup.io/developer/docs/bot-platform/guide/build-deploy-bot-on-cisco-spark)

 Alternatively, you can create your own custom bot using the comprehensive [Cisco Spark Bot SDK for NodeJS](https://github.com/nmarus/flint) created by [@nmarus](https://github.com/nmarus).